 Iowa Poker Laws & Online Gambling Legislation

 Iowa is a state which, like the majority of states in the US, has a healthy population of online poker players.
-Unlike some other states, Iowa could also play play a pivotal role in the regulation of online poker in the US.
+Unlike some other states, Iowa could also play a pivotal role in the regulation of online poker in the US.

 Iowa law with regards to gambling is somewhat unique.
 Gambling not directly approved by the state is likely illegal, but the severity of the charge is directly related to how much money is involved in the activity.
 In short, the bigger the game, the worse the crime (assuming the game is, in fact, illegal).

 We’re going to walk through the picture of gambling in Iowa, with a focus on online poker and the law, regulation, and culture of the state of Iowa.
-Read on for that and more in our Guide to Online Poker in Iowa.

 Type/Code | Summary |